statho7/christosblogreact/README.md

 ## Azure Deployment

-This website was deployed on Azure Blob Storage and the link is : https://mango-coast-0ce694803.azurestaticapps.net/
+This website was deployed on Azure Static Web Apps and the link is : https://mango-coast-0ce694803.azurestaticapps.net/

 ## Available Scripts